-Rüdinger Freight Forwarder Germany is not just any freight forwarder.
+Rüdinger Freight Forwarder, Germany, is not just any freight forwarder.
 We care.
 We are reliable.
 This freight forwarder in Southern Germany is owner operated with decades of experience.
-We are one of the market leaders in both Germany and Europe: 180 trucks, 450 employees, more than 60,000 square-meters of storage.
+We are one of the market leaders in Germany and Europe: 220 trucks, 660 employees, and more than 110,000 m² (1,190,000 ft²).

-Rüdinger Freight Forwarder Germany Spedition is located between Frankfurt and Munich.
+Rüdinger Freight Forwarder, Germany, is located between Frankfurt and Munich.

 You as our valued customer are the center of our activities.
 That is true for 90 years.

-We operate six locations in Southern Germany with a capacity of expansion.
+We operate seven locations in Southern Germany with a capacity of expansion.

 Rüdinger Freight Forwarder Germany is one of the market leaders in Europe.

-Rüdinger Freight Forwarder Germany: It goes without saying, Rüdinger is VMI specialized.
+Rüdinger Freight Forwarder, Germany: Rüdinger is VMI specialized.

 Learn more about this unique freight forwarder in Germany in a 5 minutes short video.
 In addition to the written information you get a better feeling about who we are.